 Figure 67: Selecting a system from library

 First, let set the frequency of the victim.
-You can change the frequency from 900 MHz (default value) to 1000 MHz as described in Figure 68.
-We consider a constant value for this example, but in principle, you can choose any type of distribution.
+The frequency can be changed from 900 MHz (default value) to 1000 MHz as described in Figure 68.
+In this example a constant value is considered, but in principle any type of distribution can be selected.